sourcegraph/handbook/content/departments/engineering/design/templates/extra-large-template.md

   - Estimate: More than a month
   - Weighting factors:
-    - Note: a project of this size requires resources that increase it's risk profile.
+    - Note: a project of this size requires resources that increase its risk profile.
     - [HIGH|MEDIUM] risk
     - [HIGH|MEDIUM|LOW] clarity